ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

 If you have an **Additional information** tab with a number of one or more on it, select the tab.

 These issues don't require a code change to migrate your code, but review the issues.
 They might need to be verified or tested.
- * Expand the instructions and follow them.
+ - Expand the instructions and follow them.

-   The instructions explain the severity of the issues, whether they are critical, warning, or informational issues.
- * Click each issue.
+ - Click each issue.
-   * Click **Read more** to find out more about the issue.
+   - Click **Read more** to find out more about the issue.
-   * Click the link on the file that is listed in the issue to review the code.
+   - Click the link on the file that is listed in the issue to review the code.

-   The file opens in the editor.

-   How you address the issue depends on the severity of the issue along with information supplied that is specific to the issue.